 - B) During financial transactions only the following individuals of the Advisory Board may be considered voting members:

-- IVTU Chairperson
+- 1) IVTU Chairperson

-IVTU Vice Chairperson
+- 2) IVTU Vice Chairperson

 - 3) The A.S.
 External Vice President for Local Affairs or the EVPLA Housing Coordinator

 - 4) One (1) member of the Isla Vista Community Relations Committee

-- 5) One (1) Senate Off-Campus Representative

-- 6) Six (6) Co-Coordinators of the IVTU
+- 5) Five (5) Directors of the IVTU

-- a) Community Outreach Coordinator
+- a) Finance Director

-- b) Two (2) Case Managers
+- b) Marketing Director

-- c) Events/ Special Projects Coordinator
+- c) Legal Director

-- d) Recruitment Coordinator
+- d) Human Resources Director

-- Student Outreach Coordinator e)
+- e) Outreach Director

-- f) Communications Committee Coordinator

-- g) Historian

 - C) Non-voting Membership during financial transactions, but shall be considered voting members in all other business matters of the IVTU:

 - 1) A.S.
-Advisor
+Advisor(s)

 - 2) A.S.
 Executive Director

 - 3) A.S.
 President

-- 4) Community Members

-- 5) Graduate Students

-- 6) A.S.
+- 4) A.S.
 Attorney General

-- 7) A.S.
+- 5) A.S.
 Controller(s)

-- 8) Santa Barbara Student Housing Cooperative
+- 6) Santa Barbara Student Housing Cooperative

+- 7) Two (2) Senate Representatives
-- D) Selection and Term of Office:

-- 1) The IVTU Co-Chairpersons must first be recommended by IVTU members, then nominated by the A.S.
+- 8) Any UCSB student or community member at large who has attended a minimum of three (3) IVTU meetings during the current academic year, or was a member within the past two academic quarters. - D) Selection and Term of Office: - 1) The IVTU Chairperson and Vice-Chairperson must first be recommended by IVTU members, then nominated by the A.S.
 President and approved by Senate for a term of one (1) academic year.
-The four (4) Coordinators shall be selected and approved by IVTU's voting members, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year.

-- 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year.

-- 3) The one (1) A.S.
-Senator shall be appointed by the Internal Vice President in consensus with the External Vice President for Local Affairs, approved by the IVTU voting members, with final approval by the Senate for a term of one (1) academic year.
+The five (5) IVTU Directors shall be selected and approved by IVTU's voting members, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year. - 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year. - 3) The two (2) A.S.
+Senators shall be appointed by the Internal Vice President in consensus with the External Vice President for Local Affairs, approved by the IVTU voting members, with final approval by the Senate for a term of one (1) academic year. - E) Attendance: - 1) Attendance shall be recorded in the minutes. - 2) Quorum shall constitute the presence of (50% + 1) of Board members that can vote on financial transactions. - 3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.

-- 4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
-President, with final approval by the Senate for a term of (1) academic year.

-- E) Attendance:

-- 1) Attendance shall be recorded in the minutes.

-- 2) Quorum shall constitute the presence of three (3) voting members.

-- 3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.
 A proxy must be approved by the IVTU through majority vote.
-The proxy shall be given temporary authority for the duration of that meeting.

-- F) Duties of the IVTU Chairperson:

-- 1) Attends, facilitates, and sets the agenda for weekly IVTU Committee meetings.
+The proxy shall be given temporary authority for the duration of that meeting. - 4) Absence & late arrival can be excused only if the President or Vice-President is notified before the meeting. - F) Operating Procedures of the IVTU: - 1) IV Tenants Union Meetings: - a) Will be held weekly. - b) Will be announced and publicized to the community. - 2) All official decisions concerning IV Tenants Union actions, decisions, Manual, and agendas shall be made with the approval of the majority (50% + 1) of the IVTU voting members. - 3) In the event that the IVTU does not have the membership required to elect the next year's members, the selection procedure shall revert to the selection process as prescribed in the A.S.
+Legal Code. - 4) Every elected IVTU Board member that can vote on financial transactions is required to: - a) Attend every IVTU weekly meeting on time. - b) Table at least one (1) hour every week or perform another community service activity. - c) Attends at least two (2) IVTU-sponsored events every quarter. - d) Commit at least three (3) hours every week to work on IVTU business (not including the IVTU general meetings and tabling). - e) Promote professional and supportive work-environment.